Are Old People Depressed? Depression In Older Adults

 One convenient way to attend therapy may be online, through a virtual therapy platform like BetterHelp.
 With flexible appointment formats through phone, video call, or online chat, the support and guidance of a professional can be just a click away.
 Fitting therapy into your busy schedule can be simple, as there are often session times available outside of typical office hours.

-A 2019 study evaluated the effectiveness of online therapy for treating depression and found that “depression symptom severity was significantly reduced after the use of the multimodal digital psychotherapy intervention.”
-Online therapy can be a valid option for those seeking treatment for depression.
+A 2019 study by the National Institute of Mental Health evaluated the effectiveness of online therapy for treating depression and found that “depression symptom severity was significantly reduced after the use of the multimodal digital psychotherapy intervention.”
+Online therapy can be a valid option for the treatment of depression in older adults.

 Takeaway

 Depression can present differently in older adults, often leading to the condition being overlooked or misdiagnosed.
 For instance, older adults with depression may experience increased shifts in sleeping patterns, cognitive changes, and anhedonia than younger adults.
 They may also develop depression resulting from medical conditions more frequently.
-However, regardless of a person’s age, online or in-person therapy may address and alleviate depression symptoms.
+However, credible institutions like the National Institute of Mental Health show that regardless of a person’s age, online or in-person therapy may address and alleviate depression symptoms.

 Depression is treatable, and you're not alone